ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/pybrain3_custom_layers/gpt-2 adapted to pybrain3/Readme.md

 There is only one way to find out :) minimum going rate for genuine AI development by a developer such as myself: $1000/hr, minimum.
 Otherwise, the results you get are likely guess and check, and probably more agonizing than finding the one qualified with a fair going rate.

+ # Why does this work with ``de3343/ai_mods_py3.10:numba_with_fire_included``?
+Why can't I use torch, torchaudio, or torchvision like I used to in the prior image?

+That was by design.
+Simplicity and flexibility.
+Torch is valuable but it is heavier, oversimplifies via optimization, versus simply not reinventing the wheel...

+Instead use python3.10's native RPC libraries with the correct port and ip exposes so it can be able to use those functions between containers.